CIS Return Errors: The Most Common Mistakes and How to Avoid Them featured image

 2. Deducting From the Wrong Amount

 CIS deductions apply to the labour portion only.
 Materials, VAT, and plant hire are excluded.
 Yet HMRC compliance visits regularly find contractors calculating deductions on the total invoice amount, including materials and VAT.
 This over-deduction short-changes the subcontractor and creates discrepancies on your return.
+If you are unsure how to separate labour from materials on your invoices, our free ServiceM8 invoice template includes properly structured line items that keep these amounts separated for CIS purposes.

 3. Incorrect Material Deductions